Out of Home Care

 Interim Care Model (ICM)

-STEP facilitates a 1:1 care arrangement for the young person, with therapeutic supports provided to assist their transition to another placement type when sourced.
+STEP facilitates a 1:1 care arrangement for the young person, providing support to assist their transition to another suitable placement when one becomes available.

 Program Contacts